All Episodes

 A lot of it's on CBS, too.

-Dan Rather was never a journalist, he was an activist.
+Dan Rather was never a journalist.

-Cheryl Atkinson was one of their best reporters who couldn't get her material on The air because management wouldn't approve it on Benghazi and other issues.
+Cheryl Atkinson was one of their best reporters who couldn't get her material on the air because management wouldn't approve it on Benghazi and other issues.

 So they spiked her stories for political reasons.

-You don't think it's a little odd, a little incestuous, a little bit of a conflict of interest to have, you know, President Obama's one of his top aides, Ben Rhodes in the White House and his brother is running the CBS News division.
+You don't think it's a little odd, a little incestuous, a little bit of a conflict of interest to have, you know, President Obama's one of his top aides, Ben Rhodes, in the White House, and his brother is running the CBS News Division.

 Anyone ever talk about that conflict of interest, especially as it relates to Cheryl Atkinson?

-You know, do you really think that if if if Donald Trump didn't come down the escalator but began his political career in the home of an unrepentant domestic terrorist?
+You know, do you really think that if Donald Trump didn't come down the escalator, but began his political career in the home of an unrepentant domestic terrorist, yet you think he would only be asked one time during the campaign about it?

-You think if Donald Trump ends up with the results, 13 million more Americans on food stamps, eight million more in poverty, worst recovery since the forties, lowest labor participation rate since the seventies, lowest homeownership rate in fifty-one years, and doubles the debt.
+You think if Donald Trump ends up with the results, 13 million more Americans on food stamps, 8 million more in poverty, worst recovery since the 40s, lowest labor participation rate since the 70s, lowest home ownership rate in 51 years, and doubles the debt, you don't think CBS News will cover that extensively?

 Of course they will.

-Did CBS ever investigate black liberation theology?
+Church of GD America, did CBS ever investigate black liberation theology?

 Did they ever investigate Hillary's Benghazi lies?